jpgmv1998/reproducible_paper_template/_template_README_replicationPackage.md

 > DISCLAIMER: Section not present in the original AEA template.

 - `"README.md"`:  This document.
-A markdown file used to generate `"README.pdf"` and `"README.html"` (best for reading).
-It provides the necessary information about the structure of the replication folder, data sources and access, computational requirements, and ultimately explains how to fully replicate the analysis presented in the paper.
+A markdown file to generate `"README.pdf"` and `"README.html"` (best for reading).
+It provides the necessary information about the structure of the replication folder, data sources, data access, computational requirements, and ultimately explains how to fully replicate the analysis presented in the paper.

-- `"code`: folder containing all scripts to clean, build, merge, and analyze the data
+- `"code`: a folder containing all scripts to clean, build, merge, and analyze the data
   - `"code/MASTERFILE.R"`: R script to run all scripts from data cleaning to generating the final results;
-  - `"code/setup.R"`: R script to install/load R packages and configure initial setup.
+  - `"code/setup.R"`: R script to install/load R packages and configure the initial setup.
 Uses `"groundhog"` to keep all packages version fixes at the specified date (YYYY-MM-DD);
   - `"code/raw2clean"`: R scripts that clean the data on input and save on the output for each dataset;
-  - `"code/projectSpecific"`: R scripts that select/combine/construct the information relevant for this project and creates the sample(s) for analysis;
+  - `"code/projectSpecific"`: R scripts that select/combine/construct the information relevant to this project and create the sample(s) for analysis;
-  - `"code/analysis"`: R scripts to generate the results presented in the paper (statistics, figures, and tables);
+  - `"code/analysis" `: R scripts to generate the results presented in the paper (statistics, figures, and tables);
   - `"code/_functions"`: auxiliary folder with custom R functions used in multiple R scripts.

 - `"data"`: a folder containing data in a variety of formats: raw, cleaned, intermediate, final datasets for analysis, and analysis outputs
   - `"data/raw2clean"`: one folder for each dataset with the following structure:
     - `"/input"`: folder with raw datasets;
-    - `"/output"`: folder with cleaned dataset;
+    - `"/output"`: folder with the cleaned dataset;
-    - `"/documentation"`: folder with at least two files:
+    - `"/documentation" `: folder with at least two files:
       - `"_metadata.txt"` text file that describes the data and provides access instructions;
       - `"codebook_datasetName.txt"` text file with summary statistics and variables description.
   - `"data/projectSpecific"`: folder with the sample(s) of interest, intermediate datasets with the variables of interest, and merged sample(s) for analysis:
-    - `"/prepData"`: folder with intermediate datasets with the variables of interest;
+    - `"/prepData" `: folder with intermediate datasets with the variables of interest;
     - `"/unitLevel"`: folder with the sample(s) of interest at the *unit level*.
-  - `"data/analysis"`: folder with all regression outputs in `"/regressions"`;
+  - `"data/analysis" `: folder with all regression outputs in `"/regressions" `;
   - `"data/_temp"`: folder to hold temporary files output (filled when running some .R scripts).

 - `"references"`: folder with three BibTeX files to record all references for citation (literature: `"references_literature.bib"`, data: `"references_data.bib"`, and software: `"references_lsoftware.bib"`)

 - `"results"`: folder with the main results used in the paper
   - `"figures"`: folder with all figures.
-The figures of main paper are listed in `"figures.tex"`.
+The figures of the main paper are listed in `"figures.tex"`.
 The figures of the appendix are listed in `"figures_appendix.tex"`;
   - `"tables"`: folder with all tables.
 The tables of the main paper are listed in `"tables.tex"`.
 The tables of the appendix are listed in `"tables_appendix.tex"`;
   - `"stats"`: folder with the log output from the R script that calculates all the statistics cited in the text `".txt"`.